Princess Victoria of the United Kingdom: Early life and education

-Victoria Alexandra Olga Maria was born on 6 July 1868 at Marlborough House, London.
-She was the fourth child of Albert Edward, Prince of Wales and his wife Alexandra, Princess of Wales.
+Victoria was born on 6 July 1868 at Marlborough House, London.
+She was the fourth child of Albert Edward, Prince of Wales, and his wife Alexandra, Princess of Wales.
 Victoria's father was the eldest son of Queen Victoria and Prince Albert.
 Her mother was the eldest daughter of King Christian IX and Queen Louise of Denmark.
 Among those close to her, the princess was known as Toria.
 From birth, as the granddaughter of the British monarch, she had the title Her Royal Highness Princess Victoria of Wales.

-She was baptised at Marlborough House on 6 August 1868 by Archibald Campbell Tait, Bishop of London.
+Victoria was baptised at Marlborough House on 6 August 1868 by Archibald Campbell Tait, Bishop of London.

 Personal life

 In 1885, Victoria was a bridesmaid at the wedding of her aunt Princess Beatrice to Prince Henry of Battenberg.
 She was also a bridesmaid at the wedding of her brother George, Duke of York and Victoria Mary of Teck, the future King and Queen of the United Kingdom.

-Princess Victoria was educated at home with her sisters.
-The princess grew up at Marlborough House and Sandringham under the supervision of tutors.
+Victoria was educated at home with her sisters.
+She grew up at Marlborough House and Sandringham under the supervision of tutors.
 She occasionally spent the summer in Denmark, her mother's homeland.
 In her youth, she was described as "a lively, mischievous girl ... smart, tall and elegant; she had a wonderful sense of humour and was a good friend to everyone; she had big expressive blue eyes; there was no pretense or hint of a high position in her."
 Victoria loved horse riding, cycling, reading, listening to music and dancing.
-The princess's particular passion was photography.
+Victoria's particular passion was photography.
 She compiled several albums of family photographs.
-Victoria's works have been displayed at several different exhibitions.
+Her works have been displayed at several different exhibitions.
 She was very fond of animals.
 Her favorites were dogs named Sam, Mas and Punchy.
 For six years Victoria had a tamed pigeon, which she took with her on walks and travels in a small basket.

 Victoria maintained friendly relations with her cousins in Russia and Greece.
-The future Emperor Nicholas II of Russia, who was her first cousin (her mother's sister's son), and exactly the same age as her, was in love with her in his youth.
+The future Emperor Nicholas II of Russia, who was her first cousin (her mother's sister's son), and exactly the same age, was in love with her in his youth.
 The Tsarevich liked Victoria for her seriousness, thoroughness, and "unfeminine mind."
-In 1889, describing the princess, Nicholas told his close friend, Grand Duke Alexander Mikhailovich: "She is a truly wonderful creature, and the more and deeper you delve into her soul, the clearer you see all her virtues and qualities.
+In 1889, describing Victoria, Nicholas told his close friend and brother-in-law, Grand Duke Alexander Mikhailovich: "She is a truly wonderful creature, and the more and deeper you delve into her soul, the clearer you see all her virtues and qualities.
 I must confess that it is very difficult to figure it out at first, i.e. to learn her view of things and people, but this difficulty is a special charm for me, which I am unable to explain."
-The princess also caught the eyes of Grand Duke Alexander Mikhailovich, and later, Grand Duke Michael Alexandrovich was fascinated by her.
+She also caught the eyes of Grand Duke Alexander Mikhailovich, and later, Grand Duke Michael Alexandrovich was fascinated by her.